Alipsa/matrix/matrix-sql/readme.md

 The driver will be downloaded, if needed, and added to the classpath enabling dynamic instantiation of the driver when connecting to the db.

+If you want to manage db connections yourself, you can directly use the MatrixDbUtil class instead.
+The api is more or less identical to MatrixSql with the difference that all methods requires a java.sql.Connection.
+You instantiate a MatrixDbUtil with a SqlTypeMapper or a DataBaseProvider enum

-Creating a MatrxSql can be done as follows:
+Creating a MatrixSql can be done as follows:
 ```groovy
 ConnectionInfo ci = new ConnectionInfo()
 ci.setDependency('org.postgresql:postgresql:42.7.3')